wp-plugins/abusech-httpbl-check/readme.txt

 === Plugin Name ===
 Contributors: admin [at] abuse {dot} ch
-Tags: blacklist, rbl, dnsbl, check, stop abusers, lookup Stable tag: 1.3
+Tags: blacklist, rbl, dnsbl, check, stop abusers, lookup, admin Stable tag: 1.2

 Check if a visitor is listed on httpbl.abuse.ch, see http://dnsbl.abuse.ch/faq.php#about_httpbl for more information